JackJUson/jacksonai/README.md

-# jacksonai
+# JacksonAi

-Welcome to jackson ai.
+Welcome to Jackson Ai